-- (3) Oversee the integrity, independence, and effectiveness of the Bank's policies and procedures for whistleblowing.
+- (2) Consistently conduct the affairs of the Bank with a high degree of integrity and play a lead role in establishing the Bank's corporate culture and values.
+The board of directors shall establish, actively promote, and communicate a culture of strong governance in the Bank, through adopted policies and displayed practices.
+The board of directors shall ensure that the CEO and executive team champion the desired values and conduct, and that they face material consequences if there are persistent or high profile conduct and value breaches. - (3) Oversee the integrity, independence, and effectiveness of the Bank's policies and procedures for whistleblowing.
 It shall allow employees to communicate, with protection from reprisal, legitimate concerns about illegal, unethical or questionable practices directly to the board of directors or to any independent unit.
 Policies shall likewise be set on how such concerns shall be investigated and addressed, for example, by an internal control function, an objective external party, senior management and/or the board of directors itself.
-It shall prevent the use of the facilities of the Bank in the furtherance of criminal and other improper or illegal activities, such as but not limited to financial misreporting money laundering fraud, bribery or corruption.53 - b) The board of directors shall be responsible for approving Bank's objectives and strategies and in overseeing management's implementation thereof.54 In this regard, the board of directors shall: - (1) Ensure that the Bank has beneficial influence on the economy by continuously providing services and facilities which will be supportive of the national economy. - (2) Approve the Bank's strategic objectives and business plans.
+It shall prevent the use of the facilities of the Bank in the furtherance of criminal and other improper or illegal activities, such as but not limited to financial misreporting money laundering fraud, bribery or corruption.59 - b) The board of directors shall be responsible for approving Bank's objectives and strategies and in overseeing management's implementation thereof.60 In this regard, the board of directors shall: - (1) Ensure that the Bank has beneficial influence on the economy by continuously providing services and facilities which will be supportive of the national economy. - (2) Approve the Bank's strategic objectives and business plans.
 These shall take into account the Bank's long-term financial interests, its level of risk tolerance, and ability to manage risks effectively.
 In this respect, the board of directors shall establish a system for measuring performance against plans. - (3) Actively engage in the affairs of the Bank and keep up with material changes in the Bank's business and regulatory environment as well as act in a timely manner to protect the long term interests of the Bank. - (4) Approve and oversee the implementation of policies governing major areas of the Bank's operations.
 The board of directors shall regularly review these policies, as well as evaluate control functions (e.g., internal audit, risk management, and compliance) with senior management to determine areas for improvement as well as to promptly identify and address significant risks and issues. - c) The board of directors shall be responsible for the appointment/selection of key members of senior management and heads of control functions and for the approval of a sound remuneration and other incentives policy for personnel.
-In this regard, the board of directors shall: 55 - (1) Oversee selection of the CEO and other key personnel, including members of senior management and heads of control functions based on the application of fit and proper standards.
-Integrity, technical expertise, and experience in the Bank's business, either current or planned, shall be the key considerations in the selection process.
-Moreover since mutual trust and a close working relationship are important, the members of senior management shall uphold the general operating philosophy, vision and core values of the Bank. - (2) Approve the Bank's strategic objectives and business plans.
-These shall take into account the Bank's long-term financial interests, its level of risk tolerance, and ability to manage risks effectively.
-In this respect, the board of directors shall establish a system for measuring performance against plans.
+In this regard, the board of directors shall: 61

-53 Also see Recommendation 15.3, SEC Memorandum Circular No. 19, Series of 2016
+59 Also see Recommendation 15.3, SEC Memorandum Circular No. 19, Series of 2016

-54 Also see Recommendation 2.2, SEC Memorandum Circular No. 19, Series of 2016
+60 Also see Recommendation 2.2, SEC Memorandum Circular No. 19, Series of 2016

-55 Also see Recommendation 2.8 and 2.9, SEC Memorandum Circular No. 19, Series of 2016
+61 Also see Recommendation 2.8 and 2.9, SEC Memorandum Circular No. 19, Series of 2016